 There are many activities available for any age.
-The important thing for you is to start slowly, and this way, you can test your abilities and gradually increase your endurance.
+The important thing for you is to start slowly; this way, you can test your abilities and gradually increase your endurance.

 Stay active and independent as you age by tending to your garden.

-- For the more active ones, there are some awesome, low-impact ways to keep moving.
+There are some awesome, low-impact ways to keep moving for the more active ones.
 Try out yoga and meditation, tai chi, Pilates, and maybe even dancing.